j-red/j-red.github.io/vtt/README.md

     * Fix margin to right; make fixed distance
 * Add Tutorial/FAQ menu; onboard new users appropriately

+* Add -/+ size option for painting tools; place below buttons on RHS (done)
+* Map exporter (export as JSON string? add export/import menu in bottom right)

+### TO FIX:
+* Erasing entities does not remove only the ones dragged over -- presumably the erase call is made multiple times on the same index before the one is removed?
+(DONE)

 #### Long-term:
 * Right click context menu for each entity; create popup with name, health, other stats
 * Journal menu on left side of screen; press Tab to open